matrup01/bac_modules/README.md

 	zoomstart (int, optional) ... changes the zoomlevel of the map (can be further changed manually once the map is opened), default-21 colors (list of strings, optional) ... changes the colors for the height colormap, default-("brown","blue","white")

+4.4   Dronedata.append()

+	takes another Dronedata-Object and appends its data to the first one to create one object that contains all data

+	obj (Dronedata-obj) ... takes a Dronedata-Object whichs data should be appended

 5.    sen55.py